-On the recommendation of the program concerned, the Dean of Graduate Programs may accept courses taken at other institutions for credit toward a UNBC graduate program.
+On the recommendation of the program concerned, the Vice Provost Student Recruitment or designate may accept courses taken at other institutions for credit toward a UNBC graduate program.
 At the time of application, it is recommended that applicants clearly state in a letter the intent to transfer courses and identify the courses to be considered for possible transfer.